abacon/run-js-app/README.md

 # run-js-app
 ## a quick and dirty run-js app prototype

 - Supports multiple instances of run-js watching different directories.
+No idea how the servers collide.
 - You can start 'em and stop 'em.
 - That's pretty much it.